 – Stated Income to Avoid Debt-to-Income Ratio Problems

 Let’s look at a basic example of the debt-to-income ratio:

 - Annual gross income (as reported on your tax returns/W-2 form): $120,000

 - 35% debt-to-income ratio

-One for all of your monthly liabilities versus income (back-end DTI ratio), and one for just your monthly housing payment (including taxes and insurance) versus income (front-end DTI ratio).
+One for all of your monthly liabilities divided by your gross monthly income (back-end DTI ratio), and one for just your proposed monthly housing expense (including taxes and insurance) divided by income (front-end DTI ratio).

 Front-End and Back-End Debt-to-Income Ratios

 - One for the front-end (your proposed housing payment)